chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - Every JavaScript call has an execution context.
 - Regular function invocations use the global object as its implicit execution context.

+##### Global object

+- JS creates a global object when it starts running.
+- in Node.js global object name is `global`.
+In the window, global object is named `Window`.
+- The global object is available everywhere in a JavaScript program, including both the top level and inside other functions and methods.
+- If you don't provide an explicit execution context, JavaScript uses the global object as the value for `this`.
+However, you can access the global object anywhere merely by using its name (`global` or `window`).
+- The global object is used as the implicit execution context when invoking a function with function call syntax.
+- Global properties / methods
+  - global: `global` object is itself a property of the `global` object.
+  - Infinity
+  - NaN
+  - undefined
+  - global
+  - isFinite
+  - console
+  - log

 ##### This

 Definition

-- The value of `this` is the current execution context of a function or method.
+- The value of `this` is the current execution context of a function or method that is running.
 - The value of `this` changes based on how you invoke a function, not how or where you define it.
 Context binding is not based on lexical scoping rules.
 - When strict mode is enabled,  implicit `this` is assigned to `undefined` instead of the global object.